wvdlaan/todomvc/README.md

 Enter some todo's in the list to check the new placeholder.

-## Compiling todomvc.cljs
+## Compiling todomvc.js

 Let's check this change in the browser.

 1. Refresh the browser
 2. Enter some items

+Nothing has changed.
-Hmm, the new functionality for :placeholder has not reached the browser.
+The new functionality for :placeholder has not reached the browser.

+This is because `index.html` is using `todomvc.js` and Light Table does not update this file.
-Let's fix this by re-compiling todomvc.js.
+Let's fix this by re-compiling `todomvc.js`.

-1. Save changes to `render.cljs` in Light Table with `ctrl-s`
+1. Save the changes you made to `render.cljs` in Light Table with `ctrl-s`
 2. Recompile todomvc.js with `lein cljsbuild once`
 3. Refresh the browser
 4. Enter some items

-That's it for now.
-I hope you enjoyed the walkthrough.
+You can save yourself some time during development by running `lein cljsbuild auto`.
+This instructs `lein` to automatically re-compile `todomvc.js` whenever a source-file is saved.